-Through December 31, 2024, TJPA continued work advancing progress in the areas of support to the FTA CIG process, risk management, advancing the critical third-party agreements and program funding as well as work on the Right-of-Way property acquisitions, temporary and permanent easements.
-TJPA actively continued a high level of engagement with the other five project agency partners, including Caltrain and the California High Speed Rail Authority (CHSRA), to advance the successor San Francisco Peninsula Rail Program (Stakeholder) MOU, now anticipated to be approved during 1Q-2025.
+Through January 31, 2025, TJPA continued work advancing progress in the areas of support to the FTA CIG process, risk management, advancing the critical third-party agreements and program funding as well as work on the Right-of-Way property acquisitions, temporary and permanent easements.
+TJPA actively continued a high level of engagement with the other five project agency partners, including Caltrain and the California High Speed Rail Authority (CHSRA), to advance the successor San Francisco Peninsula Rail Program (Stakeholder) MOU that was approved by the TJPA Board on January 30, 2025.
 TJPA continued to advance design work on the Advance (Enabling) Works Program projects for utility relocations that includes the Joint Trench Agreement and site work in the Caltrain railyard (Package 4KYA).
 TJPA continued working with Caltrain on the Railyard Agreement for the Transbay DTX work in the existing rail yard at 4th and King Streets (Package 4KYB).
-TJPA will procure and manage Package 4KYA and current plans are to have Caltrain similarly procure and manage Package 4KYB, although alternatively contract packaging options are being evaluated for this scope.
+TJPA will procure and manage Package 4KYA and current plans are to have Caltrain similarly procure and manage Package 4KYB, although alternatively contract packaging continue to be evaluated for this scope.
 The General Engineering Consultant (GEC) continued design work on both packages.
-TJPA completed its revised project Master Schedule that incorporates the new FFGA target date of July 2027.
-Caltrain, the operator for the Downtown Rail Extension, continues its environmental review process for state and federal agencies in advance of the rail yard work under Package 4KYB.
-TJPA continued the procurement process for the Civil and Tunnel Progressive Design-Build (PDB) contract and expects to issue the Request for Proposal (RFP) during 1Q-2025.
+TJPA completed its revised project Master Schedule that incorporates the new FFGA target date of July 2027 and continues providing monthly updates to the revised schedule.
+Caltrain, the operator for the Downtown Rail Extension, and TJPA jointly agreed that TJPA should incorporate the environmental review process for state and federal agencies in advance of the rail yard work under Package 4KYB into the NEPA/CEQA updates associated with recently adopted Secondary Mitigations for the project.
+TJPA continued the procurement process for the Civil and Tunnel Progressive Design-Build (PDB) contract and expects to issue the Request for Proposal (RFP) during late1Q-2025 or early 2Q-2025.